Conditions Updated 6/11/19

-Open.
-22 miles of out-there alpine riding, with multiple climbs and descents over the 8,000 ft.
+Snow on trail.
+Miles of alpine singletrack, breathtaking views, with multiple climbs and descents over the 8,000 ft.
 Sawtooth crest.
 Difficult due to length, technical sections and remoteness of trail.
 NW Forest Pass required to park at trailhead.
+Electric assist bikes not allowed.

-Open.
 Valley-bottom, wide, multi-use trail located between Winthrop and Mazama.
 Great for families, canine friends and beginner riders.
 Trail travels through forest, meadows and along the Methow river.
+Shallow, running water over small sections of outer loop trail.
 4-6 miles.
 Thanks to an agreement between the Department of Fish and Wildlife and Methow Trails, no pass required for parking or riding.
+Electric assist bikes not allowed.

-Open.
-This moderate 13.5 mile loop can be pedaled the traditional route from Cub Creek Rd or the alternate route from Buck Lake.
+This 13.5 mile loop can be pedaled the traditional route from Cub Creek Rd or the alternate route from Buck Lake.
 Both options involve a Forest Service road climb, long, flowy descents and great views.
 Combine portions of the two loops for additional miles and a double dose of the flowy descent.
 Whichever the choice, you'll be sure to enjoy this signature Methow Valley ride!
 No pass required for parking or riding.
+Electric assist bikes not allowed.

-Open.
-Approximately twelve trees down across upper portion of trail.
+Open to falls.
+The upper 8 miles closed due to wildfire.
 An out-and-back ride west of Mazama through a beautiful mountain valley with some difficult, technical rocky sections and short, steep climbs.
 Total ride distance up to 20 miles.
-Free of blowdowns and in good shape approximately 6 miles in from trailhead.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
+Electric assist bikes not allowed.

-Open.
+Some lingering snow on last switchback to Pass.
 A great alpine out-and-back 11-mile trail with exceptional views of the North Cascades and a rippin' descent.
 Difficult due to sustained climbing and rocky sections between lake and pass.
 Trail is shared with hikers so keep your head up and ride courteously!
+Remember, no bikes allowed on the PCT, so when you get to that intersection at the pass, turn back around.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
+Electric assist bikes not allowed.

 Deadhorse + Aspen Lake

-Open.
 Deadhorse has rolling double and single track trails.
 Aspen Lake has double track and single track to top with stunning views of Sawtooth Mountains and steep single track descent to start of loop.
 Best riding in the Spring and Fall.
 Discover Pass required to park on state land.
+Electric assist bikes not allowed.

-Open.
+Some downed trees remain on trail.
+Debris on the road prevent driving all the way to the Lightning Creek trailhead.
+Park at Beaver Creek Campground.
 This singletrack covers 6 miles and 2,400 feet elevation change.
 Combine with Middle Fork Beaver or Bear Mountain for more distance and fun!
 Use caution - a portion of the trail was burned in 2014 Carlton Complex fire.
 As a result, standing dead trees line the burned section and may fall suddenly and unexpectedly.
+Currently a handful of downed trees on the trail.
 No pass required for parking or riding.
+Electric assist bikes not allowed.

 Middle Fork Beaver Creek

-Open.
+Some downed trees remain on trail.
 Great section of trail that will put a smile on your face.
 If you haven't discovered this gem, you should.
 Usually connected with Bear Mountain trail as part of the Bear Mountain figure 8 for a longer ride.
 Enjoy the flow!
 No pass required for parking or riding.
+Electric assist bikes allowed.

 Methow Valley Community Trail

-Open.
 Ride through meadows and forests and along the Methow River between Wolf Creek Road/Brown's Farm Trailhead and Mazama.
 6 miles each way.
 Additional trails available from the Mazama Corral Trailhead to add miles or create a lollipop loop.
 Good trail for beginners and families.
 No pass required for parking or riding.
+Electric assist bikes not allowed.

 Rendezvous Basin Trails

-Open.
-Roughly an eleven mile, forested singletrack loop that involves a rolling climb to Rendezvous Pass and a fun descent with a 'happy ending.'
+An eleven mile, forested singletrack loop that involves a rolling climb to Rendezvous Pass and a fun descent with a 'happy ending.'
 Start and finish on East Fawn Creek or Gunn Ranch Road.
 May also be shuttled to Rendezvous Pass.
 No pass required for parking or riding.
+Electric assist bikes not allowed.

 Riser Lake + Lewis Butte

-Open.
-Riser Lake with moderate elevation, combination of single track and double track.
+Riser Lake has moderate elevation, combination of single track and double track.
 Lewis Butte is a steady climb on county road, double track and single track to stunning views and a fun, flowy descent.
 Best ridden in the Spring and Fall.
 Weedy in the summer.
 Discover Pass required to park on state lands.
+Electric assist bikes not allowed.

-Open.
+All trails open!
 Ride from Winthrop and forget the car keys or park at the Chickadee trailhead.
 Multiple loops and distances available for beginner and moderate riders.
 Check out the new, flowy trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive.
-Thanks to IMBA and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
+Wild Turkey trail is currently now open.
+Thanks to Methow Trails and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
 No parking pass required for parking or riding.
+Electric assist bikes not allowed.

 Starvation Mountain Loop

-Open.
-An excellent full-day 29 mile ride in the Methow Valley.
+Some downed trees remain on trail.
+An excellent full-day 25 mile ride in the Methow Valley.
 High elevations make for a retreat from the valley floor.
 The road takes you up to the top of the first peak, after that the trail is singletrack, much of it exposed sidehill.
 The majority of singletrack is downhill, making for an incredible 3.5 hour descent.
-Heads up!
-Some recent reports of trees down on Blue Buck.
 Lightning Creek trail also open.
 No parking pass required for parking or riding.
+Electric assist bikes allowed.

 Twisp River Trail

-Open.
+Beware of downed trees and damaged tread as a result of the fire last year.
 Forested trail that gradually climbs up valley next to river.
 Ride out-and-back on trail or ride up Twisp River Road and down the trail.
 Nice and cool on hot, summer days!
 14 miles one way.
 NW Forest Pass required to park at campgrounds.
 No pass required to park at Sno-Park, Slate Lake trail head.
-No pass required for ridng.
+No pass required for riding.
+Electric assist bikes not allowed.